GNUWorldChannel/PayasOS-20.04.1/README.md

 This is a VM image, uncompress and run it.
 Ubuntu 20.04.1 server, installed with IRCU and GNUWORLD.

-ssh port: 22 Destination ip: check your DCHP and if you want a static one, go /etc/netplan and look the file "static-readme".
+ssh port: 22 Destination ip: check your DHCP and if you want a static one, go /etc/netplan and look the file "static-readme".
 ------------------------------------------
 Users created: